-Because of the cap on damages, it’s essential to hire a seasoned attorney with the expertise to maximize all compensation that you’re entitled to receive.
+Because of the cap on damages, hiring a seasoned attorney with the expertise to maximize all compensation you’re entitled to receive is essential.

 If your loved one has been seriously injured, trust an experienced personal injury law firm dedicated to vindicating the rights of people injured by others’ negligence to handle your loss of consortium claim.

 If your home and family life has been disrupted because of your loved one’s serious injuries, you may be entitled to compensation for loss of consortium.

 At Slater & Zurz, our car accident lawyers take the rights and concerns of injury victims and their families seriously.
 We understand the void that results when a spouse, parent, or even child is unable to resume his or her role within the family or household—either for a protracted period of time or for life.
 Adjusting to the changes necessitated by a loved one’s injuries will take time and may cost a substantial sum of money.

 If your loved one has suffered a significant injury or death, call or email our team to schedule a free consultation to discuss your case.
-One of our personal injury lawyers will listen to your story and evaluate your loved one’s personal injury claim as well as your loss of consortium claim.
+One of our personal injury lawyers will listen to your story and evaluate your loved one’s injury claim and your loss of consortium claim.
 If we take your case, we’ll craft a strategy to maximize your compensation and suggest the best path forward.

 You don’t have to pay us unless we obtain a favorable judgment or settlement for you.
 We’re here to serve your legal needs with compassion, determination, and the proven ability to win.